MicrosoftDocs/fabric-docs/docs/data-science/data-wrangler-spark.md

 ---
-title: Explore and transform Spark data with Data Wrangler (Preview)
+title: Explore and transform Spark data with Data Wrangler
 description: Learn how to explore and transform Spark DataFrames with Data Wrangler, generating PySpark code in real time.
 author: orbey
 ms.author: erenorbey